 - Breech presentation

-Mild cases of hip dysplasia often don't begin to cause symptoms until later in life, from teenage years to adult, and can be difficult to diagnose and might not start causing problems until you're a young adult.
-If your doctor suspects hip dysplasia, he or she might also suggest imaging tests, such as X-rays or magnetic resonance imaging (MRI).
+Mild cases of hip dysplasia can be difficult to diagnose and might not start causing problems until you're a young adult.
+If your doctor suspects hip dysplasia, he or she might suggest imaging tests, such as X-rays or magnetic resonance imaging (MRI).